needle-mirror/com.unity.entities/Documentation~/transform_system.md

 m_Group in UserTransformSystem will only match the explicitly mentioned components.

-For instance, the following with match and be included in the ComponentGroup:
+For instance, the following with match and be included in the EntityQuery:

 | (Entity)       |
 | -------------- |